 Phase 2) Processing what happened: I work with a number of different evidence-based protocols and those where an evidence base is building.
 Together we find the best way forward on an individual, 1:1 basis.
 This is a personal journey and is always client-led.
 Some of the protocols I use include:

-IFEEL Cognitive Processing & Restructuring (CPR) a CPT/TF-CBT model
+IFEEL Cognitive Processing & Restructuring (CPR) a Cognitive Processing Therapy/Trauma Focused - CBT model

 Image Reduction (for flashbacks and intrusive thoughts)